-When the RXEN bit in the UCSRnB Register is cleared (zero), the Receiver is disabled.
+When the RXEN bit in the UCSRnB register is cleared (zero), the receiver is disabled.
 This means that the PD0 pin can be used as a general I/O pin.
 When RXEN is set, the UART Receiver will be connected to PD0 (UART0) or PB2 (UART1), which is forced to be an input pin regardless of the setting of the DDD0 in DDRD (UART0) or DDB2 bit in DDRB (UART1).
 When PD0 (UART0) or PB2 (UART1) is forced to input by the UART, the PORTD0 (UART0) or PORTB2 (UART1) bit can still be used to control the pull-up resistor on the pin.

 Note that PB2 (UART1) also is used as one of the input pins to the Analog Comparator.
-It is therefore not recommended to use UART1 if the Analog Comparator also is used in the application at the same time.
+It is therefor not recommended to use UART1 if the Analog Comparator also is used in the application at the same time.

-When the CHR9n bit in the UCSRnB Register is set, transmitted and received characters are nine bits long plus start and stop bits.
-The ninth data bit to be transmitted is the TXB8n bit in UCSRnB Register.
-This bit must be set to the wanted value before a transmission is initiated by writing to the UDRn Register.
-The ninth data bit received is the RXB8n bit in the UCSRnB Register.
+When the CHR9n bit in the UCSRnB register is set, transmitted and received characters are 9-bit long plus start and stop bits.
+The 9th data bit to be transmitted is the TXB8n bit in UCSRnB register.
+This bit must be set to the wanted value before a transmission is initiated by writing to the UDRn register.
+The 9th data bit received is the RXB8n bit in the UCSRnB register.